openep/openep/api.md

        `ptbased`    - Calculates the difference in activation time between the earliest and latest activation time mapping points exported by the clinical system.
-       `ptbasedprct`- First calculates the earliest 2.5th percentile and the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates
+       `ptbasedprct`- First calculates the 0-2.5th percentile and the 97.5-100th percentile mapping times on the exported electrogram annotations, then calculates
                        the difference between the means of these sets of activation times.
-       `clinmap`    - Calculates the difference between the earliest and latest activation times on the local activation time map created by the clinical mapping system `clinmapprct`- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the difference between the means of these sets of activation times.
+       `clinmap`    - Calculates the difference between the earliest and latest activation times on the local activation time map created by the clinical mapping system `clinmapprct`- First calculates the 0-2.5th percentile and the 97.5-100th percentile mapping times on the clinical local activation time map, then calculates the difference between the means of these sets of activation times.